benniejoseph/portfolio2k25/README.md

 # 🚀  Portfolio - Bennie Joseph

 A modern, interactive portfolio website built with Next.js, Three.js, and Framer Motion.
-Features a gamified experience with 3D models, smooth animations, and a responsive design.
+Features an experience with 3D models, smooth animations, and a responsive design.

 ## ✨ Features